Asana vs ClickUp vs Monday.com: Three-Way Comparison (2026)

 Asana

-Common complaints: the cost jump from Starter to Advanced locks strategic features behind a premium tier.
-Some users report that the interface has grown more complex over time.
-Trustpilot: 1.6/5 (53% one-star reviews) -- driven almost entirely by billing complaints (auto-renewal charges, difficulty canceling, unclear subscription renewal details).
+Common complaints: the cost jump from Starter ($10.99) to Advanced ($24.99) locks strategic features behind a 127% price increase per user.
+The free plan was reduced from 10 users to 2 users in November 2025, frustrating legacy teams.
+Trustpilot: 1.5/5 (289 reviews, 53% one-star) -- driven almost entirely by billing complaints (auto-renewal charges, difficulty canceling, unclear subscription renewal details).
 The product itself receives far fewer complaints than the billing experience.

 ClickUp

 Common complaints: performance issues remain persistent.
 Users on ClickUp's own feedback portal report that changing a task status or due date can take 30 seconds to 2 minutes in large workspaces, and dashboards sometimes take minutes to load.
+The "Make it faster" feature request is one of the most upvoted items on their feedback portal.
 One user wrote: "If ClickUp worked properly, it would be a great choice.
 It doesn't, to the point that it became unusable for my team due to performance issues."
 The learning curve is a recurring theme: "The wide variety of features can sometimes be overwhelming, especially for new users.
 There is a steep initial learning curve."
 (Capterra review).
-Trustpilot: 3.4/5 -- reflecting a mix of enthusiastic power users and frustrated teams dealing with performance and billing issues.
+Trustpilot: 3.4/5 (494 reviews) -- reflecting a mix of enthusiastic power users and frustrated teams dealing with performance and billing issues.

 Monday.com

-Common complaints: the Basic plan is widely considered a dead end.
+Common complaints: the Basic plan ($9/seat) is widely considered a dead end -- zero automations, zero integrations.
 As one community forum user put it: "Below Pro plan you are so limited with automations that you may as well not have them."
-The 3-seat minimum and seat-bucket billing frustrate small teams -- a solo user or 2-person team must still pay for 3 seats.
-Users note that Monday.com scales expensively: if you have 15 users and want to add 2 more, you pay for 20 seats in the next bucket.
-Trustpilot: 2.7/5 -- billing issues and pricing complaints are the primary driver of low scores.
+The 3-seat minimum and seat-bucket billing frustrate small teams.
+Seats are sold in buckets (3, 5, 10, 15, 20, 25, 30, 40, 50), so a team of 6 pays for 10 seats ($120/month on Standard annual).
+A solo user or 2-person team must still pay for 3 seats.
+Trustpilot: 2.7/5 (3,300+ reviews) -- billing issues and pricing complaints are the primary driver of low scores.

 Verdict

-Monday.com and ClickUp tie on G2 (4.7) but from different user bases.
+Monday.com and ClickUp tie on G2 (4.7) but from different user bases -- Monday has 14,900+ reviews versus ClickUp's 11,100+.
 Monday earns its score from ease of use and visual clarity.
 ClickUp earns its score from feature depth and value.
-Asana scores lower on G2 (4.4) but leads on strategic features.
-All three have Trustpilot issues related to billing and cancellation policies -- a pattern across SaaS in general, not unique to these tools.
+Asana scores lower on G2 (4.4/5 across 12,800+ reviews) but leads on strategic features.
+All three have Trustpilot issues related to billing and cancellation policies -- Asana's 1.5/5 is the worst, followed by Monday's 2.7/5 and ClickUp's 3.4/5.
+This is a common pattern across SaaS, not unique to these tools.

 Full feature comparison: Asana vs ClickUp vs Monday.com